 their own photo, to meet the two people on either side, and to say hello.

 Next, the Roosevelt UnityWorks Team organized a classroom‐based art and essay competition, inviting students to explain what "No room in my heart for prejudice" means to them.
 Winning entries were shared with the entire school.

 In a letter to staff, Principal Dan Williams explained: “We continue to educate our students year‐long in the understanding that although we are physically and culturally different, we can learn to respect each other since we are all part of the same race: human.
 Teachers, you are our best hope to make a difference in each classroom.
 If we change the lives of even one student, it is worth it.”

 Garfield Elementary School teacher Amy Moloso created a colorful "family tree" using photographs of her 4th and 5th grade students, with cutouts of their arms and hands for the branches.

-What a wonderful way to illustrate unity in diversity!
+What a wonderful way to illustrate the oneness of humanity!

-• Traditional dances: Aztec, Native American, Fusion dance group, Mexican folkloric
+• Dance: Traditional Aztec, Native American, Fusion, Mexican folkloric

 • Cultural art making: aguinaldos, beading, cookie decoration, bracelets